sachhg/pgpilot/README.md

 ### Consistency modes

-- **strict** — always fence; a read never observes a value older than this session's most recent write.
+- **strict**: always fence; a read never observes a value older than this session's most recent write.
-- **bounded** — allow staleness up to N milliseconds.
+- **bounded**: allow staleness up to N milliseconds.
-- **relaxed** — lag-only routing, no fencing.
+- **relaxed**: lag-only routing, no fencing.

 ## Non-goals

 Sharding, query rewriting, multi-master, and a GUI are explicitly out of scope.
-The goal is to do one thing — correct, observable read/write routing — well.
+The goal is to do one thing (correct, observable read/write routing) well.

 ## Status

 Early development, built in phases (see the roadmap).
-Not production-ready yet. pgpilot now **routes**: it authenticates each client with SCRAM-SHA-256, pools connections, classifies each query, and sends writes to the primary and reads to a replica — enforcing read-your-writes with a per-session LSN fence — and balances reads across eligible replicas with a selectable routing policy (round-robin, least-in-flight, or latency-scored), and **fails a read over** to a healthy backend rather than dropping the client when one is down.
+Not production-ready yet. pgpilot now **routes**: it authenticates each client with SCRAM-SHA-256, pools connections, classifies each query, and sends writes to the primary and reads to a replica, enforcing read-your-writes with a per-session LSN fence, and balances reads across eligible replicas with a selectable routing policy (round-robin, least-in-flight, or latency-scored), and **fails a read over** to a healthy backend rather than dropping the client when one is down.
 It exposes